leonfiasco/Movie-forager-with-hooks/README.md

 ## Movie forgaer

-I made a same app using React class components but after watching a tutorial on React Hooks, I decided to create it again using hooks.
+I made a same app using React class components but after following a tutorial on React Hooks, I decided to re-create it again using hooks.